 The cherry plum Prunus cerasifera is one of my favourite “native”* British trees.
 It was originally recommended to me by a local beekeeper as the easiest and most reliable tree to provide early forage for honeybees.
 He was right; the new cherry plum in the garden here started flowering at the beginning of March this year, and I have known them to flower from early February.
 What a lovely harbinger of spring!

-Their blossom is attractive enough for them to be mistaken for their distant cousins, ornamental cherries, although to mind non-botanical mind the cherry plum is more like Blackthorn.
+Their blossom is attractive enough for them to be mistaken for native or ornamental cherries, although to my mind the cherry plum is more like Blackthorn, another Prunus.
 The flowers look similar, it’s as good a plant to lay in a hedge and has the odd spike to keep you wary of it.
-Although cherry plums are self fertile, the fruit doesn’t appear reliably.
-The fruit is said to make good wine, chutney or jam – i.e. it’s bitter!- although the birds like it.
+Although cherry plums are self fertile, the yellow or red cherry like fruit doesn’t appear reliably.
+It is said to make good wine, chutney or jam – i.e. it’s bitter!
+The birds seem to like it though, to add to the plant’s virtues.

 They are very vigorous and disease free trees, and seemingly tolerant of most conditions.
 I guess this is what makes Myrobalan (a synonym for cherry plum) such a good rootstock for domestic plum trees.
-The trees are neat and small, forming nicely shaped heads up to around 8m, with healthy looking glossy foliage.
+Don’t get confused by the tropical Terminalia chebula, by the way, also – bafflingly – known as Black Myrobalan.
+The trees are neat and small, forming nicely shaped round heads up to around 8m, with healthy looking glossy foliage.
 They’re tough as old boots and make excellent fast growing windbreaks.
 We planted some around our old orchard, which was a great success.
 In the garden of our new house they’re doing equally well, to the delight of my honeybees.

 You often see the pink flowering cultivars in gardens, most probably P. cerasifera ‘Nigra’, which has lovely dark purple foliage.

-* it was introduced from south eastern Europe, but is now naturalized in the UK.
+* it was introduced from south eastern Europe long ago, but now naturalised across the UK.

 The bees and pesticides argument rages on.
 I won’t bore you with the minutiae of the current debate on neonicotinoids, but let’s just say the quality of it leaves something to be desired.
 There’s much bloody mindedness, politics, mudslinging and finger pointing going on.
 I’m pleased it has highlighted the decline in bee populations though, which seem to me to be the canary in the coal mine.
 A ban on neonicotinoids would of course be helpful, but I’m increasingly concerned that folk see this as an instant panacea.
 Once this single and high profile issue is sorted out – as I hope it will be – then will all be well again?
 I’m afraid it won’t.